St. John's School (Vancouver): Students

-As of 2020 there were 570 students in grades junior kindergarten to 12, with the Junior School running from junior kindergarten to grade 5 and the Senior School from grades 6 to 12.
+As of 2020, there were 570 students in grades junior kindergarten to 12, with the Junior School running from junior kindergarten to grade 5 and the Senior School from grades 6 to 12.

 Academics

 St. John's School is an IB World School offering the International Baccalaureate's Primary Years Programme (junior kindergarten to grade 5), Middle Years Programme (grades 6–10) and the Diploma Programme (grades 11 and 12).

 St. John's is a university preparatory school.
 Full-time university advisors provide students with support as they apply to university.

 Athletics

 St. John's athletics teams compete in the Greater Vancouver Independent Schools Athletic Association (GVISAA), which is recognized by BC School Sports, the Independent Schools Association (ISA), the Independent Schools Elementary Association (ISEA), the Canadian Association of Independent Schools (CAIS) and provincially at the Single A level.
+They practice in the school's two gyms, the Gunn Gym and the Junior Gym.
+In 2025, their basketball team won their first Single A Tournament title at the BC School Sports Boys Basketball Provincial Championships.

 St. John's has a variety of sports teams including: